 More information on the Assisted Voluntary Return (AVR) Program

-IOM's Voluntary Assisted Return program aims to achieve voluntary, orderly and humane return of those migrants who might not want or be able to stay in their countries of transit or destination, and wish to go back voluntarily to their country of origin.
+IOM’s voluntary assisted return program aims to achieve the voluntary, orderly and humane return of migrants who cannot or do not want to stay in their countries of transit or destination and wish to return voluntarily to their country of origin.
 Since November 4th, 2018, IOM has provided voluntary return assistance to 555 people, 31 of which are unaccompanied migrant children and adolescents

 Testimony | Ángel reccounts how danger made him turn back